-Simultaneously, the Court confirmed that the "[criminal defendant] is entitled to a reliable and clear-cut determination that the confession was in fact voluntarily rendered," thereby explicitly endorsing the preponderance of the evidence standard as capable of achieving this.
-Although Lego v.
-Twomey addressed voluntariness determinations at voluntariness hearings, its reasoning translates easily to the making of reliability determinations at reliability hearings.
+Simultaneously, the Court confirmed that the "[criminal defendant] is entitled to a reliable and clear-cut determination that the confession was in fact voluntarily rendered," thereby explicitly endorsing the preponderance of the evidence standard as capable of achieving this.338 Although Lego v.
+Twomey addressed voluntariness determinations at voluntariness hearings, its reasoning translates easily to the making of reliability determinations at reliability hearings.339

+- 334. Id. at 482.

+- 335. Id. at 487-88.

+- 336. Id. at 488.

+- 337. Id. at 488-89 (footnote and citations omitted).

+- 338. Twomey, 404 U.S. at 489.

-339. See supra notes 299-300 and accompanying text for discussion of voluntariness hearings.
+- 339. See supra notes 299-300 and accompanying text for discussion of voluntariness hearings.
 The Court's decision in Twomey seems to suggest that a confession's reliability might need to be subject to a higher standard, stating